nicknettleton/PREPARE-Challenge/README.md

 ├── Makefile            <- Makefile with commands like `make requirements` ├── README.md           <- This README file
-├── requirements.txt    <- The requirements file for reproducing the analysis environment └── setup.py
+├── requirements.txt    <- The requirements file for reproducing the analysis environment └── setup.py            <- makes project pip installable (pip install -e .) so src can be imported
 ```

 ## Hardware

-The solution was run on a MacBook Air M1 with macOS Sequoia 15.0 and 8GB memory.
-Both training and inference were run on CPU.
+Running the solution on a MacBook Air M1 8GB memory and macOS Sequoia 15.0:

 - Training time: ~3m 10s
 - Inference time: ~3s

+Training and inference were both run on CPU.

 ## Run training